 From the outset, it was recognised that smart financial technologies can offer convenience, flexibility and social benefits such as female empowerment but “are far from an unqualified social good”, especially in low-income countries and those facing disaster shocks.

 In terms of disaster risk reduction, it was suggested that the digitalisation of From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More can do considerable harm to those affected by natural or human-induced hazards, including pandemics.
-“Cashless systems,” James S-B observed, “allow less benign governments to discriminate against groups they deem undesirable, either through surveillance or by simply cutting off all means of electronic A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee..”
+“Cashless systems,” James S-B observed, “allow less benign governments to discriminate against groups they deem undesirable, either through surveillance or by simply cutting off all means of electronic A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More.”
 Such control measures had been seen recently in Myanmar, China, Yemen and Ethiopia.

 Concerns were also raised over the tendency for electronic payments and micro-loans via mobile phone apps to stimulate over-borrowing, ultimately leading to downgraded credit scores and financial exclusion.
 Recent research has shown such over-borrowing leads to payment defaulting in at least one fifth of cases in northern Kenya, for example.
 “This form of discrimination ultimately widens the ‘digital divide’ between those who have, and those who have not.”